mattermost/docs/source/process/partner-programs.rst

 - Mattermost, Inc. will then:

    - Issue you an invoice (payment due within 30 days)
-   - Send the customer contact a request to complete a customer registration form, which includes an agreement to accept `Enterprise Edition Subscription Terms for Purchase by Resale <https://about.mattermost.com/customer-terms-and-conditions/>`_.
+   - Send the customer contact a request to complete a `customer registration form <https://about.mattermost.com/customer-registration/>`_, which includes an agreement to accept `Enterprise Edition Subscription Terms for Purchase by Resale <https://about.mattermost.com/customer-terms-and-conditions/>`_.
    - After the customer registration form is complete, it will be reviewed within one business day and a license key issued via email
 Certified Reseller Developer License